movabletype/mt-docs-data-api-reference/data-structures.md

     + userpicUrl (string) - The URL of this entry creator's userpic.
 The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
 If user does not set own userpic, will be returned empty string.
 + basename (string) - The basename for this entry.
 + blog
-    + id (number) - The ID of the blog that contains this entry.
+    + id (number) - The ID of the site that contains this entry.
 + body (string) - The contents of this entry that the text format is applied. [update in v2] if you want to get the raw contents, you should sent a "no_text_filter=1" parameter with authenticated request.
 + categories (array[Category]) - A list of categories associated with the entry.
 The first element of the array is the primary category.
 OTHER categories are sorted by label.
 + class (string) - The object class for this entry.